mchalapuk/hyper-text-slider/doc/class-names.md

 #### /ht-slide-id-([^\s]+)/

-Slider keeps class name with id of current slide on [ht-layout--slider](class-names.md#ht-layout--slider) element.
+Slider keeps class name with id of current slide on <a href="class-names.md#ht-layout--slider">ht-layout--slider</a> element.

 This functionality may be useful if slides other than current are to be partially visible or if appearence of controls or even whole slider needs to change from one slide to another.